Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Proof of Theorems and

-\begin{proof} Readers are invited to consult Section 9 of \cite{Kw23} for fuller details.
-Also, recall the conventions imposed in Remark \ref{conven}.
-Take $\epsilon=1/100$ (say).
-Parallel to \textbf{`Step $1$'} of \cite{Kw23} (Section 9.1 therein), we shift the line of integration in (\ref{secondcc}) to $\re s_{0}=2\epsilon$.
+\begin{proof} Readers are invited to consult \cite[Section 9]{Kw23} for fuller details.
+Parallel to \cite[Section 9A]{Kw23} (\textbf{`Step $1$'}), we shift the line of integration in (\ref{secondcc}) to $\re s_{0}=2\epsilon_{0}$.
 This time, however, we pick up the residues of three extra simple poles at $s_{0} = 1-\alpha_{i} $ ($i=1,2,3$), which results in